hirememorey/nba-lineup-optimizer/NEXT_STEPS_FOR_DEVELOPER.md

 - ✅ **Validation Complete**: All three case studies (Lakers, Pacers, Suns) now pass validation consistently.
 - ✅ **Model Validated**: The model correctly identifies player fit patterns and provides basketball-intelligent recommendations.

-## 🚀 Next Implementation Phase: Production Deployment
+## 🚀 Next Implementation Phase: Predictive Model Evolution

 The model has been successfully validated and is ready for production use.
-The focus now shifts to deployment and operational considerations.
+However, the current model is **explanatory** (trained on 2022-23 data) rather than **predictive**.
+The next critical phase is evolving it into a true predictive engine that can forecast future season outcomes using only historical data.

+**Key Insight**: A model that can predict the Russell Westbrook-Lakers failure *before* the 2022-23 season begins would be a true GM tool, not just a historical analysis project.

 ### **Step 1: Validation Results Summary**